Hooding Ceremony Policy

 Date Approved and/or Revised

 Academic Regalia.
-Students may wear indicia of achievement or identity, typically a cord or stole, with their academic regalia at law school hooding ceremonies.
+Students should order academic regalia according to the instructions provided by the Law School.
+Students may wear indicia of achievement or identity, typically a cord or stole, with their academic regalia at Law School hooding ceremonies.
 Additionally, all hooding attorneys and professors must wear regalia.
-If a student chooses a hooding attorney who is not a Tech Law professor, it is the student's responsibility to make sure the hooding attorney has appropriate regalia for the ceremony.
+If a student chooses a hooding attorney who is not a Texas Tech Law professor, the student will be responsible for ensuring the hooding attorney has appropriate regalia.

 Diplomas.
-Diplomas are mailed to students after all graduates have been certified as meeting degree requirements.
-Diplomas are ordered after final grades are received and honors are posted to the student's record.
+Diplomas are provided to students after all graduates have been certified as meeting degree requirements.
+Diplomas are ordered after final grades are received and honors are posted to student records.
 The completion of a concentration program will not be noted on the student's diploma.

 Diploma Reorder Policy.
 Law students may order unlimited copies of their diploma documents, in the diploma format (including signatures of the president, dean, etc.) available at the time of their orders.
 Orders may be submitted to the law school Registrar and will be subject to appropriate fee(s).
 Diplomas will be issued only in the official names on record for the students.
 All diploma orders will contain a statement of “duplicate” or “reissued” with the date of the order.
 Students must clear any financial or transcript holds on their records before their orders will be processed.

-Graduation Checkout.
-It is the student's responsibility to review their education records with the Law School Registrar prior to their last semester before graduation to verify that they will meet degree requirements.
-Each student is responsible for knowing the requirements for graduation and must have completed all requirements before the degree can be awarded.
-Students can review their degree to completion at any point by using DegreeWorks, found in Raiderlink.
+Graduation Requirements.
+Students are responsible for reviewing the Law School Graduation Requirements policy and their education records prior to their last semester before graduation to verify that they will meet degree requirements.
+Each student must complete all requirements before the degree can be awarded.
+Students can review their degree to completion at any point by accessing the degree audit website.